Practice Areas

 Many litigated civil rights cases, employment cases in particular, involve, at the outset, litigation before federal or state administrative agencies; only at a later stage may it be necessary to file a court case.
 Other civil rights cases are filed in court without prior proceedings in administrative forums.
 Mr. Lehrer has extensive experience in the litigation of civil rights cases both before administrative agencies and in courts.

 Occasionally, an individual civil rights claim will be one making appropriate its pursuit as part of a class action lawsuit.
 An individual claim that a state agency rule or practice to which a large number of people are subject is unfairly discriminatory is an example of such a claim.
 Mr. Lehrer has extensive experience in class action cases, having litigated dozens of them.
-Because of their complexity, he always litigates these cases with experienced co-counsel.
+Because of their complexity, he always litigates these cases with co-counsel.